|2020 Edition||Download print version (PDF)|

 - attend the single digital gateway information group meetings twice a year

-- provide information, when requested, on how the country applies single market rules
+- provide information on how the country applies single market rules, in line with the requirements of the single digital gateway Regulation

 - raise awareness about Your Europe within the national administration and among potential end users